 - Roast chicken thighs alone for about 20 minutes

 - While chicken is roasting, trim brussels sprouts in half and trim off any brown bits from broccolini stems.
 To make really tender broccolini I sometimes shave the stems a bit with a vegetable peeler.
-Toss veggies in about 2 tbsp of olive oil with a sprinkle of salt and pepper and set aside
+Toss veggies in about 2 tablespoon of olive oil with a sprinkle of salt and pepper and set aside

 - After about 20 minutes, remove the sheet pan from the oven and nestle in the veggies all around the chicken, taking care to try and keep veggies in a single layer.
 If there are pan juices, you can take some and spoon the drippings over the chicken thighs to baste them a bit.